jonathan-vella/architecting-for-success/101-Cloud-Foundations/challenges/README.md

 ## Financials

-The following information can you help you formulate a guestimate which you can use to demonstrate possible cost-savings.
+The following information can you help you formulate a guesstimate which you can use to demonstrate possible cost-savings.
 ROI, additional investments, etc.

 ![IT spending as a percent of revenue](./../images/IT-spending-as-percent-of-revenue.png)